jiachenzhang99/HLA-LA-Workflow/Step_1_Docker/README.md

 ## Wrapper Script
-The image includes a user-friendly wrapper script (type_hla.sh) that:
+The image includes a user-friendly wrapper script 'type_hla.sh' that:

 - Validates input parameters and file existence